Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-6.md

 - How to write and run JavaScript tests for the `obt test` command.
 - How to highlight visual differences a change has introduced with [percy.io](https://percy.io/).

 So far we have missed a crucial part of creating a component: documentation.
-Without documentation our component will be difficult for users to include in projects and may hinder future development.
+Without documentation our component will be difficult for users to include in projects and future development may be hindered.
 In part seven we'll document our component in a way that is familiar to users and maintainers of other Origami components.
 [Continue to part seven](/docs/tutorials/create-a-new-component-part-7).